 Now a few words about cosmetics that are actually beneficial.
 These are mostly Asian manufacturers (Japan, South Korea).
 I won't advertise anything, but I will point out some things to consider:

-✔️cosmetics with fucoidan (I think only Japan makes them),
+Cosmetics with fucoidan (I think only Japan makes it)

-✔️peptide cosmetics can help with fine wrinkles and improve skin tone (for example, copper tripeptide), and
+Peptide cosmetics can help with fine wrinkles and improve skin tone (for example, copper tripeptide)

-✔️Cosmetics with probiotics can help with dermatitis and acne by altering the skin's local immunity.
+Cosmetics with probiotics can help with dermatitis and acne by changing the local immunity of the skin.

 https://habr.com/ru/post/569954/